Victoire/WidgetBreadcrumbBundle/README.md

-Victoire CMS Breadcrumb Bundle
+Victoire Breadcrumb Bundle
 ============

-Need to add a breadcrumb in a victoire cms website ?
+Need to add a breadcrumb in a victoire website ?
 Get this breadcrumb bundle and so on

 First you need to have a valid Symfony2 Victoire edition.